Author

 For in-text citations, use (Username)

 Last Name of the Author of the Message, First Name.
-"Subject Line of Email."
-Received by Name of Person Who Received Email, Day Month Year of Email.
+E-mail to the Name of the Recipient.
+Day Month Year of Email.

 For in-text citations, use (Last Name of Person Who Sent the Message)